Fauna of California: Channel Islands

-More than 2000 species of plants and animals can be found within the Channel Islands National Park, which consists of five out of the eight islands that compromise the California Channel Islands.
-Three mammals are endemic to the archipelago: the Channel Islands fox, the deer mouse and the Channel Islands spotted skunk.
+More than 2000 species of plants and animals can be found within the Channel Islands National Park, which consists of five of the eight islands that compromise the Channel Islands.
+Three mammals are endemic to the archipelago: the Channel Islands fox, the deer mouse, and the Channel Islands spotted skunk.
 Introduced mammal species include feral pigs, cats, rats, deer, cattle, the Santa Cruz sheep, and the Catalina Island bison herd.

-Other mammals include the harvest mouse, the ground squirrel, and the ornate shrew.
-Other animals in the islands include island fence lizard, island scrub jay, harbor seal, California sea lion, island night lizard, barn owl, bald eagles, American kestrel, horned lark and meadowlark and California brown pelican.
-One hundred and forty-five of these species are unique to the islands and found nowhere else in the world.
+Other mammals include the western harvest mouse, the ground squirrel, and the ornate shrew.
+Other animals in the islands include island fence lizard, island scrub jay, harbor seal, California sea lion, island night lizard, barn owl, bald eagles, American kestrel, horned lark, meadowlark, and California brown pelican.
+One hundred and forty-five of these species are found in the islands and nowhere else in the world.
 Marine life ranges from microscopic plankton to the endangered blue whale, the largest animal ever to live on earth.
-The oceans surrounding the islands have a rich marine life, species include for instance orcas, swellshark, bat ray, California moray, great white shark and sea lions.
+The oceans surrounding the islands have rich marine life; species include orcas, swellshark, bat ray, California moray, great white shark, and sea lions.

 Coastal California

 Along the coast of California is the California sea lion, which can grow up to seven feet long and can be found in shallow ocean water, near beaches, and among rocks.
 In the open ocean is the northern elephant seal, which grows up to a massive 14 ft and has a population of just over 150,000.
-The California ocean is home to six species of seals: Guadalupe fur seal, northern fur seal, northern sea lion, California sea lion, northern elephant seal and harbor seal.
+The ocean off California is home to six species of seals: Guadalupe fur seal, northern fur seal, northern sea lion, California sea lion, northern elephant seal, and harbor seal.

 California waters are also home to eleven species of dolphins, including the short-beaked common dolphin and the Pacific white-sided dolphin.
 A dozen species of whales live in California, including the killer whale and the gray whale.
-At least 34 species of sharks have been recorded off the California Coast, including the great white shark and tiger shark.
+At least 34 species of sharks have been recorded off the California coast, including great whites and tiger sharks.